Food Fun & News

 Sugar is another pantry staple that sees a cool-weather price cut.
 Look for $1 to $2 markdowns, with brown sugar and powdered sugar taking the largest dip.
 Beware that sale terms may limit you to one or two packages per purchase.
-Eat too much of the stuff?
-This is exactly how to undo a sugar binge.
+Watch out for these common grocery mistakes that are wasting your money.

 Throughout the year, you’ll see sale prices as low as $1 a bag—but during the holidays, that number can sometimes drop to as low as 50 cents a bag.
-These are the 10 most-nutritious veggies to choose from.
+Learn more smart ways to save at the supermarket.

 It usually sells for $2.50 to $6, but it’s been known to fall to $1.50 per pack around this time.
 It freezes like a champ, so buy in bulk.
 It’s a great item to have around for breakfast, lunch, and dinner.

 Look for deals on oil at both grocery stores and hardware stores, where it’s sold with the deep fryers for turkeys.
 A gallon will run about $20 instead of the usual $35.